docker/docs/engine/getstarted/step_four.md

 ## Step 4: Run your new docker-whale

-In this step, you verify the new images is on your computer and then you run your new image.
+In this step, you verify the new image is on your computer and then you run your new image.

 1. Open a command line terminal.